 This all changed in 2000 when not only was GST introduced but the ATO introduced the Business Activity Statement (BAS) which required business’s to report monthly or quarterly on their GST, PAYG, FBT and provisional tax obligations.

-Contract Bookkeepers: However for contract bookkeepers things were very different.
-Many business owners were too small to justify employing a bookkeeper and consequently opted to use a Contract bookkeeper for as many hours as was required.
-Other business owners balked at paying their Accountant the same high fee that they charged for doing Income Tax returns for completing the BAS.
+Contract Bookkeepers: However for contract bookkeepers things are different.
+Many business owners were too small to justify employing a bookkeeper and consequently opted to use a contract bookkeeper for as many hours as was required.
+Other business owners balked at paying their accountant the same high fee that they charged for doing Income Tax returns for completing the BAS.

 As a result of this demand the number of “contract bookkeepers’ grew enormously and before anyone realised it around 8% of all BAS returns were being lodged with the assistance of a contract bookkeeper.

 Some people and organisations think that it is possible to be a contract bookkeeper without giving GST or BAS advice – in other words only “keeping the books.”
 They are dreaming.
 Whilst business owners may want their bookkeepers to be everything from a filing clerk to a marriage counsellor the core reason for hiring a contract bookkeeper is to do the BAS.

 The old legislation — Income Tax Assessment Act of 1936: For the first couple of years after the introduction of GST Contract bookkeepers happily went about their business of “doing the BAS” and charging their clients a fee for their service.

 Then one day someone realised that a BAS return was a Tax return and that under section 251L of the Income Tax Assessment Act of 1936 (ITAA36) a bookkeeper may not take a fee for giving “tax advice” (e.g. GST, PAYG, FBT etc) or lodging a BAS return unless they are either:

 Furthermore to be in breach of the Act is a criminal offence subject to a substantial fine.